Comparing Annapurna Circuit Trek vs Everest Base Camp Trek and making a decision about which one is better is certainly a challenging task.

 Normally, autumn and spring are considered as the best time but at the high altitude, the weather may change even during this time of the year.

-Despite this trekking route is opened throughout the year, but the monsoon and winter season are highly not recommended.
-Apart from slippery and muddy trials during monsoon, there is also high chance of flight cancellation and delay.
+Apart from slippery and muddy trials during monsoon, there is also a high chance of flight cancellation and delay.